 Captain Dick is certified to teach ASA course levels 101 – 106, plus 114 catamaran courses.
 He has taught seasonally with Blue Water Sailing School since 2008 and has earned the USCG 100 ton Master Captain’s License with close to 60,000 NM in his log book.
-In his spare time he enjoys tinkering with antique autos.
+He has been an ASA Outstanding Instructor in 2018 and 2020.

 Captain Jaye Melanson’s boating experience began early, with several voyages from the pristine shores of her native Vermont to Cuba and the Bahamas.
 Her most recent sailing sabbatical was a challenging yet glorious eighteen-month, single-hand excursion.
 The journey took her down the Eastern Seaboard and throughout much of the Caribbean aboard her beloved Absolutely, a Tartan 37 cruising/racing yacht.

 At the culmination of this adventure, Jaye found herself working in Florida.
 She has since turned her passion for sailing into a career by working as Director of a sailing school, a charter captain, charter agent, an ASA-certified instructor, delivery captain, Director of SailTime Miami, a dive boat captain and dive master.